Improve your Self-esteem and Confidence

 Your first instinct might be to find ways to increase your self-esteem.
 However, those with unshakable confidence often see themselves as superior.
 They feel they are more important, clever and worthy.

 Narcissistic tendencies lead to a sense of entitlement.
 When others don’t do as they wish, they feel they have the right to control, manipulate and gaslight them.
 Unfortunately, many people with high self-esteem occupy the most powerful societal positions.
-They are often the most wealthy, seeking to acquire more money, resources, and status.
+They are often the most wealthy, seeking more money, resources, and status.

 Do positive affirmations work?